 Now, he hardly says anything on his own.
 If people around him do not talk, he stays quiet.
 But he does recognize people even if he does not participate.
 When visitors come, and are talking, he sometimes even says something–it may be something tangential, like “should I get you something to eat” (which he cannot do anyway).
 Sometimes, when there are people around him, he tries telling us a joke or sing a song.
 It is obvious that he enjoys company.

 We try to make sure someone visits him every few weeks, so that he feels good and can enjoy their company.

-Any overall comments about caregiving, long-term plans, and all that?
+Dementia Care Notes: Please share any overall comments about caregiving, long-term plans, and all that.